LSX-UniWue/bibsonomy-zotero-sync/DEVELOPMENT.md

 >[!NOTE]
 >In the `dev` environment [biblicious.org](https://biblicious.org) is used as the development server so make sure you have access to it!

+>[!WARNING]
+>If the plugin crashes during development, you need to fully close Zotero before running `npm start` again!
+Otherwise hot reloading will not work!

 ### 4 Build

 Run `npm run build` to build the plugin in production mode, and the xpi for installation and the built code is under `build` folder.